-You may have a good training program for new employees, so why do you need a manual?
-A manual enhances training.
+You may have a good training program for new employees, so why do you need training manual creation?
+Training manual creation enhances training.
 It allows your new hires to absorb the information and shortens training time.

 One of the biggest obstacles to efficiency at any company is a lack of cohesive policies.
 People at these companies frequently complain that “Everybody does it differently here” when talking about certain procedures.
 Some policies are unclear, and workers must make numerous calls and emails to get answers they should have at their fingertips.
 This translates to inefficient customer service, which can have damaging effects on any company.

 Another name for a training manual is a standard operating procedure (SOP) training manual.
-The name indicates what this manual does.
+The name indicates what training manual creation does.
 It sets out a standard set of procedures that employees must follow.
 A well-written SOP might include guidelines and rules for a variety of situations, including:

 - When and how to escalate customer service complaints

 - Login and computer information

 - Vacation and sick leave policies